A coupe or coupé (, also US: ) is a passenger car with a sloping or truncated rear roofline and typically with two doors.

 A berlinetta is a lightweight sporty two-door car, typically with two seats but also including 2+2 cars.

 A club coupe is a two-door car with a larger rear-seat passenger area, compared with the smaller rear-seat area in a 2+2 body style.
+Thus, club coupes resemble coupes as both have two doors, but feature a full-width rear seat that is accessible by tilting forward the backs of the front seats.

 A hardtop coupe is a two-door car that lacks a structural pillar ("B" pillar) between the front and rear side windows.
 When these windows are lowered, the effect is like that of a convertible coupe with the windows down.
 The hardtop body style was popular in the United States from the early 1950s until the 2000s.
 It was also available in European and Japanese markets.
-Safety regulations for roof structures to protect no passengers in a rollover were proposed, limiting development of new models.
+Safety regulations for roof structures to protect passengers in a rollover were proposed, limiting the development of new models.
 The hardtop body style went out of style with consumers while the automakers focused on cost reduction and increasing efficiencies.

 Saab used the term "combi coupé" for a car body similar to the liftback.